shoarai/renfls/README.md

 # renfls
-renfls renames files in a directory.
+renfls renames all files or files matching patterns in directories.
 #### Before
 <pre>
 root/